of all, there's a free study guide that represents the first three

 (wide range bars)

 view actual size

-We ask for you to take a closer look at the chart examples on the left to see
+We ask for you to take a closer look and review the chart examples on the left to see

 the technical difference when comparing a candlestick chart to a bar chart